Skip to content

 Feature CloudWatch Integration WP Server Monitoring Agent

-Agent installation Not required (EC2 only) Required (any server)
+Agent installation Not required (EC2 and RDS) Required (any server)

-Supported platforms AWS EC2 only Windows, Linux (any host)
+Supported platforms AWS EC2 and Amazon RDS Windows, Linux (any host)

 Number of metrics Limited (CPU, disk, network, custom CloudWatch metrics) Significantly more comprehensive (50+ metrics in Advanced mode: CPU details, memory breakdown, disk I/O, network stats, DB connections, thread pools, JMX, Windows perf counters)